Research

 Working with an eminent mentor can provide numerous career benefits, yet it can also cast a long shadow.
 How do individuals move foward with the skills imprinted by their mentor while still crafting their own unique career?
 In this study, published with Spencer Harrison and Bess Rouse, explore we explore this tension, which we call teh paradox of promise.
 Using career narratives from former Eames Office employees, we theory how individuals construct career narratives to account for their connection to a famous mentor.
 In press draft available here.

-Understanding tradition-novelty tensions in craft (minor revision, Organization Studies)
+Understanding tradition-novelty tensions in craft (accepted, Organization Studies)

-Dehumanization and the meaning of work in the National Football League (R&R, Administrative Science Quarterly)
+Dehumanization and the meaning of work in the National Football League (2nd R&R, Administrative Science Quarterly)

 Meaningful Work and Creativity: Mapping out a Way Forward (book chapter)